-Security of Customers’ Resources and Applications:
+Security of Customers’ Data and Applications

 OVHcloud is committed to ensuring optimal security for its infrastructure.
 Infrastructure Security includes security policies for the information security management systems (ISMS) and compliance with AICPA standards, ISO certification, and other regulatory standards.

 - SSAE18 Type 2 SOC 2

 - SSAE18 Type 2 SOC 3